Twin City Liner: Original vessel

 The first catamaran was built in Norway between the autumn of 2005 and the spring of 2006.
 The delivery route was across Skagerrak, on the North Sea, followed by the Rhine–Main–Danube Canal to Vienna.
 The Norwegian shipyard Båtservice Mandal developed a high speed aluminium catamaran with a hydrojet which can also be used in summer at low tide.
 The draught guaranteed by the contract is 80 cm.
-To minimize the impact of the waves, complex model tests were performed by the Austrian Institute for Maritime Technology (Schiffbautechnische Versuchsanstalta).
+To minimize the impact of the waves, complex model tests were performed by the Austrian Institute for Maritime Technology (Schiffbautechnische Versuchsanstalt).
 The catamaran is totally climate-controlled, and can accommodate 106 passengers and crew (a captain, two sailors and catering staff).

 On 14 May 2007 the Twin City Liner failed in Vienna, in the district of Erdberg, on the right bank of the Danube Canal and had to be rescued by firemen from Vienna.
 After repair and administrative authorization, it was returned to service.
 A similar accident occurred on 28 July 2009, when the captain tried to avoid a floating tree trunk near the gateway Erdberg.